GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/getting-started/running-samples.md

 	  - "DISPLAYMODE_2084_FSHDR"	(PQ) Freesync HDR
 	  - "DISPLAYMODE_SCRGB_FSHDR"	High-precision Freesync HDR

-<h2>User Interface and Controls</h2>
+<h2>User interface and controls</h2>

-<h3>User Interface</h3>
+<h3>User interface</h3>

-Cauldron offers a dynamic UI system built for the sample being run, defined by which render modules are present.
+FidelityFX Cauldron Framework offers a dynamic UI system built for the sample being run, defined by which render modules are present.
 Each render module is responsible for its own UI.
 For individual sample-specific UI elements, please see the corresponding sample documentation for the effect in question.

 Depending on which of Cauldron's render modules are active in a sample, the following UI elements may be present